fpestunov/learn-vue2/story.md

 ## 13. Component Communication Example #2: Event Dispatcher

 The next choice you have, to allow for communication between Vue components, is creating your own event dispatcher.
 Don't worry: this is much easier than it sounds, due to the fact that every Vue instance already implements the necessary interface!

+## 14. Named Slots in a Nutshell

+So far, we've only reviewed default component slots.
+Or, in other words, "take this bit of content, and insert it right there, as designated by the `slot` tags.
+But what about when we require more control?
+A modal component is a perfect example of this.
+If you want to slot a header section in one place, and a footer section in another, named slots are exactly what you need.